• Skip to primary navigation

 By staying in one country, we successfully reduced the cost of the trip and the amount of time that would be spent moving from one location to the next.
 By choosing Tanzania, I would still be able to experience safaris throughout several different ecosystems, hopefully see some cats, and end the trip with a few days by the ocean.

-Yay, we're going to Tanzania!
+Yay, I'm going to Tanzania!

 Now What!?